tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 ### Installing dependencies

 For Tailwind and PostCSS you need `nodejs` and `npm` installed.
-On Linux there should be some matching packages in your distributions package repositories.
+On Linux there should be some matching packages in your distribution's package repositories.
 For Archlinux a simple `pacman -S nodejs npm` is enough.

 Hugo expected PostCSS and all plugins to be installed locally.
 To avoid installing them globaly on your